sing-group/seda/seda-docs/source/operations.rst

  >Sequence2
  AAAAAACCCTGGNNNNNN

-The percentages of presence of sequence bases are:
+The percentages of presence of sequence units are:

 - Sequence1: